Sustainability: A Core Value

 Social equity and responsibility — and respect for employees, suppliers and customers — are among two of J. Lohr’s core values.
 J. Lohr provides long-term employment and year-round health benefits to vineyard staff and their families.
 In 2013, an employee garden began to thrive in Paso Robles.
-Employee achievements and happenings are lauded in a bi-monthly newsletter and frequent blog posts.
+Employee achievements and happenings are lauded in a bi-monthly newsletter.

 J. Lohr is committed to supporting numerous worthy organizations, with a focus on the health and well-being of children and families, wine research and education, and the arts.
 In 2013, J. Lohr was named by non-profit Hope Services as the Corporate Partner of the Year.
-J. Lohr also has an extensive partnership with the National Breast Cancer Foundation and has funded over 4,000 mammograms for women who would otherwise be unable to afford them.
+J. Lohr also has an extensive partnership with the National Breast Cancer Foundation and has funded patient navigation services and over 6,500 mammograms for women who would otherwise be unable to afford them.